 So going cashless sounds great, right?
 Well, while phasing out physical tender can deliver clear benefits to businesses, it’s important to be aware of the potential drawbacks of a cashless society, too.

-Unfortunately, a cashless reality isn’t accessible to us all.
-Around 5.9 million US households are currently unbanked, meaning that the occupants rely on cash to make daily purchases.
-By making digital methods mandatory, the most marginalized members of society will be placed further on the back foot, not to mention the impact this would have on members of the homeless population, who often rely on cash donations from the public in order to get back on their feet again.
+- Increases financial exclusion – Around 5.6 million US households are currently unbanked, meaning that the occupants rely on cash to make daily purchases.
+By making digital methods mandatory, the most marginalized members of society will be placed further on the back foot, including members of the homeless population, who often rely on cash donations from the public in order to get back on their feet again.

-Since digital payments leave a digital trail, lots of experts we spoke to raised concerns around data privacy, including Cyrus Vanover, founder of personal finance site FrugalBudgeter.
+- Lack of privacy – Since digital payments leave a digital trail, lots of experts we spoke to raised concerns around data privacy, including Cyrus Vanover, founder of personal finance site FrugalBudgeter who tells Tech.co.
+“A cashless society could make it easier for governments and financial institutions to track individuals’ financial transactions, raising concerns about privacy and surveillance”.

 Which Party Wants a Cashless Society?